9 Benefits of a Low-Carb Diet for Weight Loss

 What is a Low Carb Diet?

 A low carb diet is a nutritional approach that restricts the intake of carbohydrates, focusing instead on higher consumption of proteins and fats.
-This diet aims to reduce sugar and starch intake, which can lead to weight loss and improved health markers.

 This is because when carbs are restricted the body switches its fuel source from sugar to fat which encourages a state known as ketosis.